 Japanese Shinto deities, called kami, are responsible for a variety of different powers and are believed to exist in all kinds of natural phenomena and even man-made things, such as the wind, mountains, or even in someone’s kitchen.
 Since there are quite literally countless kami in Shinto, they are referred to as “Yaoyorozu no Kami,” an expression that literally translates to “eight million deities” but the “eight” is synonymous with “countless.”
 In the past, Japanese people regarded occurrences such as abnormal weather as the wrath of a kami and felt the existence of kami in every part of nature, far beyond human knowledge.

-At shrines, goshintai (objects believed to contain the spirit of a deity), that gods reside in, are prayed to.
-Goshintai are usually gigantic natural stones or trees, mirrors, and swords, but it varies according to the shrine.
-When it is quietly prayed to, the goshintai is deep inside the shrine so the general visitor cannot see it.
+At shrines, believers pray to goshintai, objects believed to contain the spirit of a deity.
+Goshintai are typically gigantic natural stones or trees, as well as mirrors or swords, but it varies according each individual shrine.
+Generally, the goshintai is stored deep within the shrine and regular worshipers aren’t able to see it.

-At the chozuya (basin for cleaning yourself before entering a shrine), you cleanse your hands and mouth lightly in order to clean the dirt from your body before going to the main shrine where a god resides.
+At the chozuya, the basin for cleaning yourself before entering a shrine, you cleanse your hands and mouth lightly in order to clean the dirt from your body before going to the main shrine where the kami resides.